SOCI 210: Sociological perspectives

 Course mechanics: class period

-Course mechanics: readings
+Course mechanics: Communication

 a pile of open books